unexpectedjs/unexpected-sinon/documentation/assertions/spy/was-called-with.md

   mySpy(
     { foo: 'bar' },
     'baz'
-    // missing: should be truthy
-  ) at theFunction (theFileName:xx:yy)
+    // missing: should satisfy expect.it('to be truthy') ) at theFunction (theFileName:xx:yy)
 ]
 ```